anynines/a9s-kubernetes-training/website/docs/kubernetes/50-deployments/10-deployments.md

 And apply it:

-    kubectly apply -f 90-deployment-green-recreate.yaml
+    kubectl apply -f 90-deployment-green-recreate.yaml

 The complete termination of all Pods of one ReplicaSet before creating the new ReplicaSet with new Pods **leads to a downtime of the application during the deployment**.
 This is the case even when the number of replicas is set to a value greater than 1.
-You can find a great [illustration of the Recrate deployment strategy here](https://github.com/ContainerSolutions/k8s-deployment-strategies/tree/master/recreate).
+You can find a great [illustration of the Recreate deployment strategy here](https://github.com/ContainerSolutions/k8s-deployment-strategies/tree/master/recreate).

 ### RollingUpdate Strategy

 The RollingUpdate strategy terminates a number of Pods from the old (blue) ReplicaSet and start a number of new Pods with the new version (green).
 So gradually the new application version is rolled out.

 **Be aware:** The grudual or "rolling" update means that **Pods of both the old (blue) and new (green) versions are being served traffic simultaneously**.
 This implies that two adjacent application versions need to coexist peacefully.
 If the new (green) version requires a different database schema, for example, this may become problematic as a schema migration can either be executed or not.
-The application therefore should be architected in a way that schema migrations happen gradually over mulitple versions while maintaining compatibility among adjacent versions.
+The application therefore should be architected in a way that schema migrations happen gradually over multiple versions while maintaining compatibility among adjacent versions.

-Engineers must decide yourself whether the increased application availability is worth the increased efford in development.
+Engineers must decide yourself whether the increased application availability is worth the increased effort in development.

 ### Other Strategies